 “Working together to meet individual needs”

-We have a multi-disciplinary approach to the education of our pupils involving Educational Psychologists, teachers of the deaf and visually impaired, Speech and Language Therapists, Occupational Therapists, Paediatricians and Psychiatrists, Public Health Nurses, a Play Therapist, A Primary Mental Health Worker, Social Workers and Education Welfare professionals.
+We have a multi-disciplinary approach to the education of our pupils involving Educational Psychologists, teachers of the deaf and visually impaired, Speech and Language Therapists, Occupational Therapists, Paediatricians and Psychiatrists, Public Health Nurses, a Primary Mental Health Worker, Social Workers and Education Welfare professionals.

 The Local Authority’s commissioned Language and Communication Team supports pupils in schools across North Tyneside and also has responsibility for Dene Communication Centre – a specialist pre-school provision for children with Speech, Language and Communication needs for children across the borough.